 A traineeship is a skills development programme that includes a work placement within Reading Borough Council or with a different local employer who is working with the College to offer work experience placements.
 It can last from 6 weeks up to 1 year (although most will last for less than 6 months).
-Our programme typically lasts for 12 weeks.
+Our programmes typically lasts for 12 weeks.

-Traineeships help 19 to 24 year olds – or 25 year olds with an education, health and care (EHC) plan – get ready for an apprenticeship or job if they don’t have the appropriate skills or experience.
+Traineeships help 19 to 24 year olds – or 25 year olds with an Education, Health and Care (EHC) plan get ready for an apprenticeship or job, if they don’t have the appropriate skills or experience.

 Who can apply

 You can apply for a traineeship at New Directions College if you’re:

 - eligible to work in England

 - have little or no work experience but are motivated to work

 - aged 19 to 24 – or 25 with an EHC plan – and qualified up to level 3